mohiuddinrazu/OpenMP_parallelization/README.md

 #Parallel Programming at CoDaS_HEP

-These materials support my parallel programming course CoDaS HEP 2025.
+These materials support parallel programming course CoDaS HEP 2025.
 They include:

 * OMP_CPU_Exercises: a directory with code for exercises